mridul037/mridul037/README.md

 **Quote of the hour:**

-The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague

-~ Fred Brooks
+~ Edsger W. Dijkstra
 <pre>

 </pre>